Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Conclusions and Future Work

-\begin{IEEEbiography} [{ }] {Yuefang Gao} received the Ph.D. degree in computer science in 2009 from South China University of Technology, Guangzhou, China.
+-0.5in \begin{IEEEbiography} [{ }] {Yuefang Gao} received the Ph.D. degree in computer science in 2009 from South China University of Technology, Guangzhou, China.
 She is a visiting scholar at the University of Sydney from March 2016 to April 2017.
 She joined South China Agricultural University in 2003, where she is currently an associate professor with School of Mathematics and Informatics.
 Her current research interests include computer vision and machine learning.
 She has published over 10 scientific papers in international journals and conferences such as TCSVT, Pattern Recognition and ACM MM. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Yingjie Kuang} received his M.S. degree in Computer Software and Theory from South China Normal University in 2005.
-He joined South China Agricultural University in 2005, where he is currently an assistant professor with School of Mathematics and Informatics.
-His research interest is data mining and its applications. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Chang-Dong Wang} received the Ph.D. degree in computer science in 2013 from Sun Yat-sen University, Guangzhou, China.
+-0.5in \begin{IEEEbiography} [{ }]{Chang-Dong Wang} received the Ph.D. degree in computer science in 2013 from Sun Yat-sen University, Guangzhou, China.
+He was a visiting student with University of Illinois at Chicago from January 2012 to November 2012.
 He joined Sun Yat-sen University in 2013, where he is currently an associate professor with School of Computer Science and Engineering.
 His current research interests include machine learning and data mining.
-He has published over 70 scientific papers in international journals and conferences such as IEEE TPAMI, IEEE TCYB, IEEE TKDE, IEEE TNNLS, KDD, AAAI and IJCAI.
+He has published over 100 scientific papers in international journals and conferences such as IEEE TPAMI, IEEE TCYB, IEEE TKDE, IEEE TNNLS, KDD, AAAI, IJCAI and ACM MM.
 His ICDM 2010 paper won the Honorable Mention for Best Research Paper Awards.
 He won 2012 Microsoft Research Fellowship Nomination Award.
 He was awarded 2015 Chinese Association for Artificial Intelligence (CAAI) Outstanding Dissertation.
-He is an Associate Editor in Journal of Artificial Intelligence Research (JAIR). \end{IEEEbiography}
+His research works won 2018 First Prize of Guangdong Provincial Natural Science Award and 2020 Second Prize of Guangdong Provincial Natural Science Award respectively.
+He is an Associate Editor in Journal of Artificial Intelligence Research (JAIR).
+He is a Distinguished Member of China Computer Federation (CCF). \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{C. L. Philip Chen} (Fellow, IEEE) received the M.S. degree in electrical engineering from the University of Michigan at Ann Arbor, Ann Arbor, MI, USA, in 1985, and the Ph.D. degree in electrical engineering from Purdue University, West Lafayette, IN, USA, in 1988.
+-0.5in \begin{IEEEbiography} [{ }]{C. L. Philip Chen} (Fellow, IEEE) received the M.S. degree in electrical engineering from the University of Michigan at Ann Arbor, Ann Arbor, MI, USA, in 1985, and the Ph.D. degree in electrical engineering from Purdue University, West Lafayette, IN, USA, in 1988.

 He is currently a Chair Professor and the Dean of the School of Computer Science and Engineering, South China University of Technology, Guangzhou, China.
 Being a Program Evaluator of the Accreditation Board of Engineering and Technology Education in the USA, for computer engineering, electrical engineering, and software engineering programs, he successfully architects the University of Macau’s Engineering and Computer Science programs receiving accreditations from Washington/Seoul Accord through the Hong Kong Institute of Engineers (HKIE), of which is considered as his utmost contribution in engineering/computer science education for Macau as the former Dean of the Faculty of Science and Technology.
 His current research interests include systems, cybernetics, and computational intelligence.